tgvaughan/remaster/README.md

 5. inflexible design.

-This repository is primarily of interest to people keen on building ReMASTER from the source or adapating it for use in other software.
+This repository is primarily of interest to people keen on building ReMASTER from the source or adapting it for use in other software.
 If this doesn't include you, please instead visit the project web page
 at: